lilamcilveen/Librarian-Simulator/README.txt

-# LibrarySimulator
+#LibrarySimulator
-# A project for Introduction to Software Engineering. - Fall 2018 [2404]
+# A project for Introduction to Software Engineering. - Fall 2018

 Purpose:
-	The purpose of this software is to create a library consisting of fiction and non-fiction books.
+	The purpose of this software is to create and manage a library consisting of fiction and non-fiction books.
-	Once the library is complete, the books types will be sorted and displayed in ascending and descending orders using a doubly linked list.
+	Books types will be sorted and displayed in ascending and descending orders using a doubly linked list.
-	This program makes use of many software engineering concepts introduced in COMP2404 at Carleton University.
+	Many software engineering design priniciples are implemented -- introduced in a second year course at Carleton University.

-	I provided a premade libray for you in the 'in.txt' file [testing purposes].
+	Automated input to generate a test library is provided. [in.txt]

-Developer & Development Date: Iqra McIlveen - November 15, 2018
+Developer & Development Date: Iqra Lila McIlveen - November 15, 2018

 Software organization:
 	There are 9 .cc files consisting of: